 With its warm and welcoming environment, Lakeridge Middle School supports the unique needs of the middle school learner.

-At Lakeridge, the primary learning spaces, which wrap around the central courtyard, have been reimagined into a series of tech-savvy classrooms with adjoining larger rooms, which we call Learning Studios.
+Wrapping around an exterior courtyard, the primary learning spaces have been reimagined into a series of tech-savvy classrooms with adjoining larger rooms, which we call Learning Studios.
 Each classroom features multiple teaching walls, mobile technology, and flexible furniture, while the larger rooms accommodate a greater number of students and are outfitted with hanging power grids, shop-style sinks, and mobile tool closets for shared project work.

-The middle school’s traditional cafeteria has been reinterpreted as a distributed commons, catering to both students who thrive in active areas and those who prefer quiet spaces.
-The design breaks the commons into several zones, each offering a range of seating options and scales.
-The room’s wood ceiling brings warmth and acoustical comfort to the space, while a wall of glass allows in ample daylight and offers access to a covered porch in the courtyard.
+The traditional middle school cafeteria has been reinterpreted into a distributed commons, catering to students who thrive in more active areas as well as those who prefer calmer spaces.
+The commons is broken into several zones, each offering a range of seating options and scales.
+The wood ceiling brings warmth and acoustical comfort to the space, while a wall of glass allows in ample daylight and offers access to a covered porch with additional outdoor seating in the courtyard.

 Dedicated to sustainability, Lakeridge Middle School is part of the Energy Trust of Oregon Path to Net Zero Energy program.